 "The officers certainly acted above and beyond the call of duty," according to the state police report on the incident.
 First responding to the scene, in addition to State Police Trooper Gary Ruef and Lee Police Sgt.
 Jeffrey Roosa, were Smith and Ward.
 They learned that the shooting suspect, Phap Nguyen, 51, was inside the house, still armed, after allegedly shooting and wounding his stepson, Jeremy Lee Deane, 30.

 Officers Smith and Ward, along with state police and Lee police, moved in on the house, aiming to rescue Deane "in an act of outstanding bravery and complete disregard for their own safety," according to the state police citation.
-"During the rescue effort, all of the officers exposed themselves to great and possible mortal danger since the shooter could have opened fire on them."

 After offering first aid to the victim who had suffered three gunshot wounds, the officers confronted the assailant and took him into custody.
 They also found a cache of firearms in the second-floor bedroom where the suspect had reportedly been during the rescue, the state police report added, including two assault-style rifles and a 9-mm handgun with a jammed round of ammunition.